WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Abstract

-\subsection{Abstract}
+\section{Abstract}

-Compiler correctness is crucial, as miscompilation falsifying the program behaviors can lead to serious consequences over the software supply chain.
+Compiler correctness is crucial, as miscompilation can falsify program behaviors, leading to serious consequences over the software supply chain.
 In the literature, fuzzing has been extensively studied to uncover compiler defects.
-However, compiler fuzzing remains challenging: Existing arts focus on black- and grey-box fuzzing, which generates test programs without sufficient understanding of internal compiler behaviors.
-As such, they oftentimes fail to construct test programs to exercise important conditions of intricate optimizations.
+However, compiler fuzzing remains challenging: Existing solutions focus on black- and grey-box fuzzing, which generates test programs without sufficient understanding of internal compiler behaviors.
+As such, they often fail to construct test programs to exercise intricate optimizations.
 Meanwhile, traditional white-box techniques, such as symbolic execution, are computationally inapplicable to the giant codebase of compiler systems.
 Recent advances demonstrate that Large Language Models (\llm{s}) excel in code generation/understanding tasks and even have achieved state-of-the-art performance in black-box fuzzing.
-Nonetheless, prompting \llm{s} with compiler source-code information remains a missing piece of research in compiler testing.
+Nonetheless, guiding \llm{s} with compiler source-code information remains a missing piece of research in compiler testing.

-To this end, we propose \tech, the first white-box compiler fuzzer using \llm{s} with source-code information to test compiler optimization. \tech adopts a dual-model framework: \emph{(i)} an analysis \llm{} examines the low-level optimization source code and produces requirements on the high-level test programs that can trigger the optimization; \emph{(ii)} a generation \llm{} produces test programs based on the summarized requirements.
+To this end, we propose \tech, the first white-box compiler fuzzer using \llm{s} with source-code information to test compiler optimization{, with a spotlight on detecting deep logic bugs in the emerging deep learning (DL) compilers}. \tech adopts a {multi-agent} framework: \emph{(i)} {an \llm{-based} analysis agent} examines the low-level optimization source code and produces requirements on the high-level test programs that can trigger the optimization; \emph{(ii)} {an \llm{-based} generation agent} produces test programs based on the summarized requirements.
 Additionally, optimization-triggering tests are also used as feedback to further enhance the test generation prompt on the fly.
-Our evaluation on four popular compilers from various domains shows that \tech can generate high-quality test programs to exercise deep optimizations requiring intricate conditions, practicing up to 8$\times$ more optimizations than state-of-the-art fuzzers.
-To date, \tech has found in total \totalbug bugs for the compilers under test, with \newbug confirmed as previously unknown and \fixbug already fixed.
-Beyond compiler testing, \tech can also be adapted for white-box fuzzing of other complex, real-world software systems in general.
+Our evaluation on {the three most popular DL compilers (\ie{} \ptinductor, \tfxla, and \tflite)} shows that \tech can generate high-quality test programs to exercise deep optimizations requiring intricate conditions, practicing up to 8 times more optimizations than state-of-the-art fuzzers.
+To date, \tech has found in total \totalbug bugs for the compilers under test, with \newbug confirmed as previously unknown and \fixbug already fixed. {Notably, \tech has been recently acknowledged by the \pt team, and is in the process of being incorporated into its development workflow.} {Finally, beyond DL compilers, \tech can also be adapted for compilers in different domains, such as \llvm, where \tech has already found multiple bugs.}